FREQUENTLY ASKED QUESTIONS

 Yes.
 After 6 to 8 hours of shooting, it will be appreciated if you can allocate a meal and a place to rest for myself and my assistant.
 We don’t necessarily need to be included on your seating plan, but it is best to make sure that we are as close to your reception venue as possible so that we don’t miss anything important that might happen at this time.

-Most of my Wedding Packages include an Engagement Session, selected jumbo prints and images on a USB with a custom presentation box.
-Depending on the package you have selected for your wedding, there is a variety of Photo Books or Wedding Albums included.
+Most of my Wedding Packages include an Engagement Session, selected jumbo prints and images on a USB.
+Depending on the package you have selected for your wedding, I offer Wedding Albums.
 Coverage on the day will also depend on the selected package which will be discussed during your bridal consultation.
 I do not have a set amount of images as every wedding is unique and the amount of content that you have on the day will influence a number of editable images I will include on the USB.
 I work through a selection process, choosing to edit only the best images from your day as I’m sure you wouldn’t want a photo that is out of focus or if your eyes are closed.
 Depending on the chosen package, I will include from 400 images to 800 or more.

 After your wedding day there is a whole lot of work that goes on behind the scenes when it comes to processing images.
 All images are downloaded and backed up immediately for safe keeping.
 A photographer can take up to 2000 (or more) photos during a full day wedding.
 All of these images then go through a “selection” process whereby I eliminate any unacceptable or duplicate photos.
 This process does take some time and plays a huge role in the final product.
 My approach to editing includes colour correction, adjusting contrast and exposure and cropping if necessary.
 I then also soften skin and clean up blemishes on specific images as well as clone out any distractions in the image to make them more aesthetically pleasing.
 Once all of this is finished, I start working on the layout of the Album.
 All albums have their own custom layout and no one album is ever the same.
 An electronic preview of the album is then sent to my clients to sign off before I send the album to be printed.
 As you can imagine, all of this does take quite some time on top of all the normal daily functions that make up a business such as responding to emails, answering calls, sending out invoices, social media marketing and building a relationship with potential clients just to name a few.
 I prefer to under promise and over deliver so I tell my clients that they can expect to receive the final product within 3 to 4 months from their wedding day and then I aim to deliver within 2 to 3 months.
 This also allows me flexibility for any unforeseen hiccups along the way.
 In order for me to offer my clients the absolute best quality, this process cannot be rushed.